IsmailMAJBAR/reactManagementState/README.md

-this project is a following tutorial from pluralsite, and adding what i learn to the project
+this project is a following tutorial about react concepts from pluralsite, and adding what i learn to the project

 Run the following commands: